Multiculturalism: Prevalence of multiculturalism over time

+According to migration researcher Hein de Haas, it is a myth that current societies are more diverse than ever.
+The idea that 21st century society is in his view exceptionally diverse is based on a distorted image of past societies, in which historical diversity is often overlooked.
+Historical waves of migration have led to levels of diversity that were at least as great.
+European countries such as the United Kingdom, France, Germany, and the Netherlands have long-standing diverse societies due to colonial migration, labor migration, and flows of refugees.

+Scholars such as Ibrahim Menek suggest that states that embody multicultural ideals have existed since ancient times.
+The Achaemenid Empire founded by Cyrus the Great followed a policy of incorporating and tolerating various cultures.
+"Darius, who had an exceptional place in terms of Achaemenid multiculturalism", symbolized 28 conquered communities on his relief.
+The multicultural relief depicts 28 envoys carrying Darius seated on the throne.

 Europe has historically known great diversity in terms of ethnic, linguistic, and religious groups, far outnumbering the number of nation-states.
 Local and regional identities were strong, with each region and town having its own dialect, customs, and traditions.
 From the 16th century larger nation states were formed.
 This process gained momentum after the French Revolution and consolidated in the 19th century.

 The Habsburg monarchy, which existed from 1282 to 1918, stood in contrast to the emerging trend of nation-state formation in Europe.
 It encompassed a mosaic of languages, religions, and regional identities, resisting the centralizing and homogenizing tendencies that characterized nation-state development elsewhere.
-Today's topical issues such as social and cultural differentiation, multilingualism, competing identity offers or multiple cultural identities have already shaped the scientific theories of many thinkers of this multi-ethnic empire.
+Issues such as social and cultural differentiation, multilingualism, competing identity offers or multiple cultural identities were already shaping the scientific theories of many thinkers of this multi-ethnic empire.

 Especially since the 19th century societies in Europe and North America have become culturally more homogeneous due to the consolidation of the nation-state.
 Governments promoted national identities through education, conscription, and the standardization of languages.
-In France, for instance, the promotion of French led to the decline of regional languages such as Breton and Occitan.
+In France, for instance, the promotion of French led to the decline of regional languages such as Breton, Occitan and catalan.
 Likewise, in Western Europe, the use of many local dialects decreased.
 In addition, the rigid religious divides in Western countries softened due to the declining influence of organized religion and the advance of secularization.
 This pattern repeated itself elsewhere in Europe and North America, where national unification was accompanied by cultural homogenization.